legendu-net/blog/misc/content/2014-09-14-teamdrive-tips.markdown

 It is not meant to readers
 but rather for convenient reference of the author and future improvement.
 **

+1. TeamDrive 4 asking users to buy a commerical license frequently, which is very annoying.
+    It is suggested that you stay with TeamDrive 3 as long as it is supported.

 0. teamdrive on phone, if you use "available offline", update might not take effect ... if you encounter a problem, just uncheck available offline ...